bryce-mcmath/foodzebra/README.md

 ## Known issues / bugs

-- List of most prominent
+- You can only order five items at a time due to our free (rate-limited) usage of ElephantSQL
-- issues or bugs
+- Bugs?
+What bugs?

 _To add an issue, start a new one [here.](https://github.com/bryce-mcmath/foodzebra/issues)_